2 California deputies shot in apparent ambush in patrol car

 “We have a very, very generic description,” he said.

-The incident happened around 7 p.m. a short distance from the Compton sheriff’s station.
+The incident happened around 7 p.m. a short distance from the Compton sheriff’s station south of downtown Los Angeles.

+The U.S. Justice Department would assist sheriff’s investigators with “all federal tools available,” spokeswoman Kerri Kupec said on Twitter.

+Protesters have railed against the LA Sheriff’s Department for weeks over recent shootings by deputies, including the killing of a man on a bicycle last month.